NASSWIEL/ShopEase/README.md

 # ShopEase - Flutter App with FastAPI and Firebase Backend

+## About ShopEase

+ShopEase is a comprehensive e-commerce mobile application designed to provide a seamless shopping experience.
+Built with Flutter for the frontend and FastAPI for the backend, it offers a robust solution for both customers and vendors.

+### Key Features:

+- **User Authentication**: Secure login and registration system using Firebase Authentication
+- **Product Management**: Vendors can add, edit, and remove their products with image uploads via Cloudinary
+- **Shopping Cart**: Intuitive cart system for adding and managing product selections
+- **Order Processing**: Complete checkout flow including address selection and payment processing
+- **User Profiles**: Personalized user experiences with profile management
+- **Responsive UI**: Modern, clean interface designed for ease of use across different device sizes

+### Tech Stack:

+- **Frontend**: Flutter with Provider for state management
+- **Backend**: FastAPI (Python)
+- **Authentication & Database**: Firebase (Auth and Firestore)
+- **Image Storage**: Cloudinary
+- **API Communication**: RESTful endpoints with authentication tokens

+### Target Audience:

+- Consumers looking for a streamlined shopping experience
+- Vendors seeking a platform to showcase and sell their products
+- Developers interested in a modern full-stack e-commerce implementation

 ## Overview

 ShopEase is a mobile application built with Flutter that uses a FastAPI backend.
 The backend leverages Firebase for authentication and data storage, providing a RESTful API for the Flutter frontend.
 The Flutter app does not interact directly with Firebase.